elmerfer/MIXTURE/README.md

 # MIXTURE

-A recursive Feature extraction algorithm for robust deconvolution of cell-types mixture from molecular signatures
+A noise constrained Recursive Feature Extraction algorithm for robust deconvolution of cell-types mixture from molecular signatures

-Since the significant impact of immunotherapy in cancer, the estimation of the immune cell-type proportions present in the tumor becomes crucial.
-The tumor cell mixture content of a patient has been dissected by statistical and machine learning algorithms, yet the accuracy of inferred proportions is limited by the underlying model.
-We overcome this drawback with a noise constrained recursive feature extraction added to a ν -SVR algorithm.
+Since the significant impact of immunotherapy in cancer, the estimation of the immune cell-type proportions present in a tumor becomes crucial.
+Currently, the deconvolution of the cell mixture content of a tumor is carried out by different analytic tools, yet the accuracy of inferred cell type proportions has room for improvement.
+We improve tumor immune environment characterization developing MIXTURE, an analytical method based on a noise constrained recursive variable selection for a support vector regression

 ## Getting Started